sonatype-nexus-community/nexus-blobstore-google-cloud/design/object_lifecycle_for_soft_deletion.md

 * Migration of existing blobstores can be a challenge.
 As shown in the following section, we will have to add holds retroactively to all objects in the bucket that correspond to live blobs.
+* Destroying the bucket in Google Cloud Storage will be blocked by the presence of event based holds.
+A workaround exists to release all of the holds in a bucket:

+> gsutil -m retention event release gs://[BUCKET_NAME]/**

+This caveat will need to be documented and even mentioned in the Delete Blobstore operation.

 ### Summary